Conversations #9 - Eric Schwitzgebel

-Our conversation was as wide ranging as his resume and research.
-We talked about his personal history towards a academic career in philosophy.
-Being influenced as a grad student under John Searle of “The Chinese Room” thought experiment fame.
+Our conversation was as wide-ranging as his resume and research.
+We talked about his personal history toward an academic career in philosophy, being influenced as a grad student under John Searle of “The Chinese Room” thought experiment fame.
 Eric’s dad had a similar trajectory as he worked under Timothy Leary for the famous Harvard LSD studies.

 I thank Eric for his time, research, and eclectic mind.
-Enjoy the conversation, and until next time - Ad Astra!
+I hope you enjoy the conversation.

 Eric’s dad was a grad student in the famous Harvard (Timothy Leary & Ram Das) LSD Studies, and invented the ankle monitoring system for arrestees (00:04:28)

 Can collectives, societies, companies, ideas, or countries like the United States be conscious?
 (00:21:00)

 Eric’s thoughts on Object Oriented Ontology and speculative realism (00:25:52)

 Philosophical outlook on altered states of consciousness (00:43:17)

 Moral psychology, business ethics, and how much can someone gain from thinking philosophically?
 (00:53:08)